Process, not product.

 —Winston Churchill

-For about ten years I had a piece of paper thumbtacked at eye level on my office wall.
+More recently, for about ten years I had a piece of paper thumbtacked at eye level on my office wall.
 It said:

-Process, not product.
+Process not product.

-I needed that piece of paper in plain view to remind me as I worked on projects that, ultimately, the process I use to achieve my goals is more important than the end-result.
+I needed that piece of paper in plain view to remind me as I worked on projects that, ultimately, the process I use to achieve my goals is more important than the end result.

 No, I’m not saying that the products of my work aren’t important; far from it.
-Rather, if I concentrate on my end-goals to the extent that my awareness of the process I am using to obtain them suffers, then:
+Rather, if I concentrate on my end goals to the extent that my awareness of the process I am using to obtain them suffers, then:

 - My end results will be inferior to what I could have achieved; and